 Just one year after picking up a guitar for the for the first time and toying with the idea of writing music, Charlotte Viney has become a force in song writing.

-The Year 11 student blew away the critics at the West Australian Music Awards with her song, Hurricane.
-She said that she couldn’t believe she had actually taken out the Schools 14 and Under category when the winner was announced.
+She blew away the critics at the West Australian Music Awards with her song, Hurricane.
+Charlotte said that she couldn’t believe she had actually taken out the Schools 14 and Under category when the winner was announced.

 “At first I wasn’t sure if I had heard them but then mum started hitting me,” Charlotte said.

 Despite having two songs in the final five, Charlotte did not have a speech prepared.

 Charlotte’s relationship with music started with learning the piano, clarinet and the koto, or Japanese harp.
 She says she picked up the guitar because she “really liked it and I just wanted to try writing stuff of my own.”

 Charlotte credits her MLC music tutor, Craig Pinkney, for helping her find her sound.